 - Telephone & Internet - Cost of your telephone and internet costs

-- Tax - Legislative requirement to pay tax
+- Income Tax Expense - Legislative amounts where your business has been required to pay tax.

 If you require any new categories, please click on the "Get in Touch" button below.
 We will get back to you as soon as possible.